PortoCode/algalog-api/README.md

 # AlgaLog API

-AlgaLog is a delivery management REST API developed by Java Spring.
+AlgaLog is a delivery management REST API developed with Java Spring.

 ## Modeling